FineCog-Nav: Integrating Fine-grained Cognitive Modules for Zero-shot Multimodal UAV Navigation

 Teaser

-Vision-Language Navigation (VLN) for UAVs requires understanding ambiguous multi-step instructions and executing long-horizon planning in complex 3D environments from an egocentric view.
-Existing zero-shot methods often rely on very large models, generic prompts, and loosely organized modules, which limits robustness and interpretability.
-We propose FineCog-Nav, a top-down framework that simulates human cognition through fine-grained collaborative modules, including perception, attention, memory, imagination, reasoning, planning, and decision-making.
-Each module is driven by a moderate-sized foundation model with carefully designed cognitive-role prompts and structured input-output protocols.
-To support detailed evaluation, we construct AerialVLN-Fine, a curated benchmark with 300 trajectories, sentence-level instruction-trajectory alignment, and refined landmark-grounded instructions.
-Experiments show that FineCog-Nav consistently improves instruction adherence, long-horizon planning quality, and generalization to unseen environments in zero-shot UAV navigation.
+UAV vision-language navigation (VLN) requires an agent to navigate complex 3D environments from an egocentric perspective while following ambiguous multi-step instructions over long horizons.
+Existing zero-shot methods remain limited, as they often rely on large base models, generic prompts, and loosely coordinated modules.
+In this work, we propose FineCog-Nav, a top-down framework inspired by human cognition that organizes navigation into fine-grained modules for language processing, perception, attention, memory, imagination, reasoning, planning, and decision-making.
+Each module is driven by a moderate-sized foundation model with role-specific prompts and structured input-output protocols, enabling effective collaboration and improved interpretability.
+To support fine-grained evaluation, we construct AerialVLN-Fine, a curated benchmark of 300 trajectories derived from AerialVLN, with sentence-level instruction-trajectory alignment and refined instructions containing explicit visual endpoints and landmark references.
+Experiments show that FineCog-Nav consistently outperforms zero-shot baselines in instruction adherence, long-horizon planning, and generalization to unseen environments.
+These results suggest the effectiveness of fine-grained cognitive modularization for zero-shot aerial navigation.

 Method